Fort Abercrombie: History

 Because the original location was prone to flooding, a new fort was built at a higher location in 1860, north of the original location.
 It was besieged by the Dakota (Sioux) Indians for more than six weeks during the Dakota War of 1862.
 The fort was abandoned in 1877 and the town of Abercrombie, North Dakota, was founded a half mile west in 1884.
 Abercrombie Township was settled, in part, due to the early presence of the fort.

 The fort served as a transportation hub as it guarded the Red River Trails used by the Red River ox cart trains of the late fur trade, military supply wagon trains, stagecoach routes, and steamboat traffic on the Red River.

 The original buildings were either destroyed or sold at public auction when the fort was abandoned, but a Works Progress Administration project in 1939–1940 reconstructed three blockhouses and the stockade and returned the original military guardhouse to the site.
 More recent renovations include dismantling the southeast blockhouse and using salvageable materials to renovate the two remaining blockhouses and the guardhouse.

 A new stockade was constructed and native grasses are allowed to grow in the locations of the missing buildings for visitors to get an idea about the size and shape of the buildings.
-A visitor's center was built in the summer of 2007.
+A visitor center was built in the summer of 2007.
 Today it is known as Fort Abercrombie State Historic Site and includes a modern museum and pavilion in the town of Abercrombie.
 The fort itself is a quarter mile east.
+The Site contains a segment and trailhead for the North Country National Scenic Trail (map).